Navigating the Cost of a Loft Conversion in 2026: A Homeowner's Guide

 Understanding the 2026 price per square metre

 One of the most common ways to estimate costs is by looking at the price per square metre (m²).
 In the current market, you can expect to pay between £1,200 and £3,200 per m².
-This significant range is influenced by the complexity of the build, your geographical location, and the specific structural adjustments required.
+This range is influenced by the complexity of the build, your geographical location, and the specific structural adjustments required.

 Costs by conversion type: which one fits your budget?